chetnakhanna16/oyewiki_ds_analysis/README.md

 ![Oyewiki - youtube for reading and writing](https://github.com/chetnakhanna16/oyewiki_ds_analysis/blob/master/img/oyewiki_home_page.png)

-## Project 1: Analyzing the popular email providers
+## Analysis 1: Analyzing the popular email providers
 We have a list of around 7000 email ids provided by authors while signing up on the platform and we are analyzing this data to see the popular email provider.

 [[Jupyter Notebook Link](https://github.com/chetnakhanna16/oyewiki_ds_analysis/blob/master/email_list_analysis.ipynb)]